3mtee/vehicle-tracker/README.md

 1. Set your servers to use the UTC timezone

 ## TODO
 1. todo: address n+1
 1. todo: add integration tests
 1. todo: introduce a changelog
-1.    todo: add web error handling
+1. todo: implement search logic